 Great news – real Christmas trees are 100% recyclable!
 They can be shredded into chippings which are then used locally in parks or woodland areas, as well as mulched for landscaping and gardening – much more useful than your tree spending its remaining days in landfill.

 Recycle Now provide clear advice on how you can recycle your tree, making it super easy and they also have a useful Recycling Locator tool, where you can find out the details of your local authority.
 Local communities and charities also sometimes collect trees for small donations and recycle them for you, a great way to support local initiatives and meet and chat to new people too!

 Waste not, want not!

 As well as a time for giving, Christmas is a time for eating!
 Food waste does tend to increase over the festive period, but there’s lots you can do to reduce waste and make food go further.
 Here’s a few ideas...

-With leftover veggies, potatoes and turkey, throw it all in a pot and you’ll have yourself a delicious stew to warm you on a cold January day.
+When it comes to home cooking, throw your leftover veggies, potatoes and turkey in a pot and you’ll have yourself a delicious stew to warm you on a cold January day.
 You could make use of all the leftover veggies (including those sprouts) and have yourself a vegetable tart.
 This would be a great sharing dish for a post Christmas neighbourly get together.

 Don’t even think about chucking the rest of that Christmas pud!
 Mix it up and make Christmas pudding ice cream available all year round.